 Table 2 shows past enacted provisions going back to the 100th Congress regarding future shipnaming decisions.
-All of these measures expressed the sense of the Congress (or of the Senate or House) about how a future Navy ship should be named.
+All of these measures except the first one listed were non-mandatory provisions that expressed the sense of the Congress (or of the Senate or House) about how a future Navy ship should be named.

 Table 3 shows past examples of proposed bills and amendments regarding future ship-naming decisions going back to the 93rd Congress.
-Some of these measures expressed the sense of the Congress about how a Navy ship should be named, while others would mandate a certain name
+Some of these measures expressed the sense of the Congress about how a Navy ship should be named, while others would mandate a certain name for a ship.
+Although few of these measures were acted on after being referred to committee, they all signaled congressional interest in how certain ships should be named, and thus may have influenced Navy decisions on these matters.